joshgerdes/jekyll-uno/_drafts/add-shortcut-to-azure-virtual-desktop-in-the-microsoft-365-waffle.md

   teaser: "/uploads/avddesktopfull.png"

 ---
-If you are like me, use the Microsoft 365 waffle daily, if not hourly!
+If you are like me, use the application launchers in the Microsoft 365 waffle daily, if not hourly!
 Then having it as a place to access all your applications is a no-brainer!

 That includes access to Azure Virtual Desktop!
-Luckily Microsoft has given us the ability to add custom URLs to the Application Launchers in the waffle.
+Luckily Microsoft has given us the ability to add Custom App Launchers to the Application Launchers in the waffle!

+> Create custom tiles that will appear in the All apps section of the ‎Office 365‎ app launcher for all of your users.
+Users can pin the custom tiles directly to their app launcher for quick access.

 1. Open the [**Microsoft 365 Admin Panel**](https://admin.microsoft.com/#/homepage "M365 Admin")
 2. Expand **Settings**
 3. Click on **Org Settings**
-4.
+4. Select **Organisation Profile**
+5. Click on Custom app launcher tiles